Tellimer/snowflake-sdk-promise/README.md

 * [Using traditional Promise `then` syntax (and older versions of Node.js)](examples/oldSchool.js)
     * Node v6.9.5 is the oldest supported version
 * [Turn on logging](examples/logging.js)

+## Credits

+This project has started as a fork of [snowflake-promise](https://github.com/natesilva/snowflake-promise)